 Indeed, this aspect has probably had the most enduring legacy for nymphs, especially when we consider the modern term “nymphomaniac,” (usually) denoting a woman with uncontrollable or excessive sexual desire.

-The myths and tales of nymphs luring in unsuspecting men before seducing them or putting them under some sort of spell, reflects many enduring stereotypes of licentious women throughout history.
+The myths and tales of nymphs luring in unsuspecting men before seducing them or putting them under some sort of spell reflect many enduring stereotypes of licentious women throughout history.

 For the Romans, who are often seen to take on and adapt much of Greek culture and mythology, it’s clear that nymphs shared many familiar characteristics with the “genius loci” of Roman custom.